Fall Fun in Miami County, Indiana

 The Museum was quite well done and apparently, they switch up their exhibits regularly so a repeat visit is in our future plans!
 I especially loved checking out the variety of planes and enjoying the fresh air.

-If you have a family member into military planes, this museum is a must visit.
+If you have a family member into military planes, this museum is a must-visit.
 We learned quite a bit during our short stay!
 Even if you don’t live nearby, you can currently watch a virtual tour on their website!

-Small Town Treasures
+Small Town Treasures in Converse Indiana

 On our way home, we saw a sign for Oak Hill Winery, so of course, we took a detour to check it out.
 Not only the winery but the entire town of Converse, Indiana was a wonderful find!
 Downtown Converse is small but full of intriguing shops and restaurants.
 Sadly most of them are closed on Sundays, but there is always next time!